QuentinRa/blog.quentinra.dev/info/html/forms/textarea.md

 [Go back](../index.md#forms)

 You might use a textarea if you want a bigger input field for a text.
-You can use almost every property we saw, on top of rows and cols for the size of your textarea.
+You can use almost every property we saw, on top of rows and cols, for the size of your textarea.

 ```html
 <textarea>default text area</textarea>